Meta-AF: Meta-Learning for Adaptive Filters: Equalization Ablation

 We measure performance with signal $\operatorname{SNR}_d$, and system $\operatorname{SNR}_w$.
 We define these as

 respectively, where higher is better.
 We compute $\operatorname{SNR}_w$ using the inverse system magnitude, which ignores the phase.
-We train $g_\phi$ via~\aref{alg:inner_outer} on one GPU, which took at most $36\,$h.
+We train $g_\bphi$ via~\aref{alg:inner_outer} on one GPU, which took at most $36\,$h.
 We use an OLS filter with a window size of $N=1024$ samples and a hop of $R=512$ samples on $16\,$kHz audio.

-To construct the equalization dataset, we use speech from the DAPS dataset~\cite{mysore2014can}.
-We construct input/output pairs by applying $[5, 15]$ equalizer effects from the sox library with $c\in[1,8]\,$kHz, $g\in[-18, 18]$, and $q\in[.1, 10]$.
+To construct the equalization dataset, we use speech from the DAPS dataset~\cite{mysore2014can}, take the \emph{cleanraw} recordings as inputs, and apply random equalizer filters from the sox library to generate the outputs, where we randomly pick between $[5, 15]$ filters with settings $c\in[1,8]\,$kHz, $g\in[-18, 18]$, and $q\in[.1, 10]$.
 All values are sampled uniformly at random to produce $16,384$ train, $2048$ validation and $2048$ test signals, all $5$ seconds long.
-At train and validation time, the true system is longer than the adaptive filter.
-At test time, we truncate the response to $512$ taps.
+At train, validation, and test time we truncate the system response to $512$ taps.